haskell-webgear/haskell-webgear.github.io/docs/user-guide/reference/arrows-tutorial.md

 3. These two papers introduce arrows from first principles and are easy to read:
    * [Generalising Monads to Arrows](http://www.cse.chalmers.se/%7Erjmh/Papers/arrows.pdf)
    * [Programming with Arrows](http://www.cse.chalmers.se/%7Erjmh/afp-arrows.pdf)

-{% include prev-next.html %}

-[^1]: `ArrowApply` typeclass allows this.
-But such arrows are equivalent to monads and you are better off using monads
-    in that case.